 Debt flow relief.
 Eligible low-income countries that are hit by catastrophic disasters as defined above would receive debt flow relief on their debt service to the IMF falling due in the two years following the disaster.

 Debt stock relief.
 Full cancellation of a country’s stock of debt to the IMF is also possible in cases where the disaster has created substantial and long-lasting balance of payments needs, and where the resources freed up by debt stock relief are critical for meeting these needs.
 This would typically only be the case if the country faced a very high debt burden.
 Debt stock relief would be conditional on concerted debt relief efforts by the country’s official creditors and availability of resources in the PCDR Trust.

 Financing of the PCDR Trust.
-The Trust was initially financed by SDR 280 million (equivalent to around US$422 million) of the IMF’s own resources, and is expected to be replenished through future donor contributions, as necessary.
+The Trust was initially financed by SDR 280 million (equivalent to around US$422 million) of the IMF’s own resources.
+Replenishment of the Trust will rely on donor contributions, as necessary.